Revised March 2016

 The Uniform Pupils (Year 1 to 6) need

-- Blue sweatshirt, fleece or cardigan with the school logo (these can be purchased from PMG; our designated suppliers – see school website).
+- Blue sweatshirt, fleece or cardigan preferably with the school logo (these can be purchased from PMG; our designated suppliers – see school website).

 - White polo shirt with Charlton Primary School logo or plain white collared shirt.
 Our preference is for the older pupils in the Upper school (Years Four to Six) to wear a plain white collared shirt.
 Shirts should not be visible below the jumper.